tungstenfabric/tf-dev-env/README.md

 ### External sources

-You can attach you host contrail-vnc sources instead of syncing them from github.com.
+You can attach you host tf-vnc sources instead of syncing them from github.com.

 There are special environment variables to set correct behaviour:

-- **CONTRAIL_DIR** stores host's path to initialized contrail-vnc repository.
+- **CONTRAIL_DIR** stores host's path to initialized tf-vnc repository.
 - **SITE_MIRROR** stores contrail third-party repository url.
 It used to collect external packages required by *contrail-third-party* tools.
 There is an example:

 ``` bash